unxok/dataedit/README.md

     -   [x] Ability to rename file
 -   [x] Links from query to frontmatter (to show in graph view, etc)
 -   [ ] Switch to Vite
+    -   bundle size at ~1.1mb :( Pretty sure this is in part due to esbuild and it not minifying and/or bundling as good as Vite
 -   [ ] Config options (YAML in a query, JSON in js expression)
     -   [x] Auto suggest-- boolean. default true
     -   [x] Show type icons-- boolean. default true